stasi815/Journey-Wise/docs/README.md

 ## Remove an entheogen

-Send a DELETE request to `http://localhost:3000/entheogens?_method=DELETE` with the following info:
+Send a DELETE request to `http://localhost:3000/entheogens/ID_HERE/delete`

+Your response will be:
 ```
-id: string,
+entheogen deleted
+```

+## Edit entheogen's info

+Send a PUT request to `http://localhost:3000/entheogens/ID_HERE/put` with the updates that you'd like to make to the following data fields:

+```
 name: string,
 plantSource: string,
 psychoactiveChemical: string,
 dosage: string,
-healingApplications: string,
+healingApplications: string
 ```

-## Edit entheogen's info

-Send a PUT request to `http://localhost:3000/entheogens?_method=PUT` with the following info:
-```
-id: string
-```

 # Authentication

 ## Sign Up

-Send a POST request to `http://localhost:3000/sign-up` with the following info:
+Send a POST request to `http://localhost:3000/auth/sign-up` with the following info:
 ```
 username: string,
 password: password